Last updated on May 25th, 2023 at 10:16 am

 Roll, Tuck & Pin

-Flat twists make for great protective styles but since we are focusing on using low manipulation, rolls work better.
+Flat twists make for great protective styles for natural curly hair but since we are focusing on using low manipulation, rolls work better.

 You don’t have to detangle your hair when you roll the hair versus flat twisting it.
 You can just grab sections of hair, roll it, tuck it (effectively hiding your ends) and pin it in place.